-- 1. Soura.
-KSEBL intends to achieve a cumulative capacity of 1000 MW through solar projects by 2021.
-Of this 500 MW is from rooftop plants.
-The status of the solar projects is given in Table 11.2. - 2.
-Filament-free Kerala.
+- 2. Filament-free Kerala.
 Through this project, all existing compact fluorescent lamp (CFL) and filament bulbs in the domestic and street lighting sector in the State will be replaced with energy-efficient and long-lasting light-emitting diode (LED) lamps targeting a reduction in peak demand, global warming, and Hg (mercury) pollution.
 More than 13 lakh consumers have already registered for LED lamps in the 1st phase in which the domestic sector was targeted.
 One crore LED bulbs will be distributed as part of the project. - 3.
 Dyuthi 2021.
 Dyuthi 2021 is a Rs 4000 crore project to modernise the distribution grid and to reduce power interruptions, consisting of more than 90,000 individual projects spread across 25 project areas.
 The project as a whole will be completed in four-year period (by end of 2022).
 Floods in 2018 and 2019 and Covid-19 has affected the progress of the project. - 4.
 Transgrid 2.0: 2nd Generation Transmission Network.
-Transgrid 2.0. is a Rs 10,000 crore project to reduce the transmission losses and to remove the current limitations and constraints in the transmission network.
+Transgrid 2.0. is a Rs10,000 crore project to reduce the transmission losses and to remove the current limitations and constraints in the transmission network.
 The project is scheduled to be implemented in two phases.
 Phase I of the project is scheduled for execution from 2017 to 2022 and Phase II from 2019 to 2024.
 Administrative Sanction for Rs 6375 crore from Government of Kerala has been obtained for Phase1 of the project.
 Sanction obtained for KIIFB fund.
 The first phase of the project has been started.
-The target is to upgrade the existing 220 kV line to 400 kV.
+The target is to increase the existing 220 KV line to 400 KV.

 The works included in the 1st phase of the project are grouped into 13 packages and comprises construction of 12 substations and 2084 circuit kilometre (Ckt-Km) of EHT lines.
-Out of these 12 substations, 4 are Air Insulated Substations (AIS) and the remaining 8 are Gas Insulated Substations (GIS).
+Out of these 12 substations, 4 are air insulated substations (AIS) and the remaining 8 are gas insulated substations (GIS).
 The packages in the first phase will be completed by 2021.
 Twelve substations (3 AIS and 9 GIS) are included in Phase II of the project which is grouped into 12 packages.
-The physical progress of the work as on September 2020 is given in Table 11.3
+The physical progress of the work as on September 2020 is given in Table 11.3.